-With many miles of sandy beaches, hundreds of parks, golf courses and tennis courts, gardens, festivals, as well as boating and diving facilities, residents of Greater Fort Lauderdale can enjoy the outdoors any time of the year.
+With many miles of sandy beaches, hundreds of parks, golf courses and tennis courts, gardens, festivals, as well as miles of waterways and the Atlantic Ocean for boating, diving, paddle boarding and other waterborne activities, residents of Greater Fort Lauderdale can enjoy the outdoors any time of the year.

-- Shopping and dining along Las Olas Boulevard.
+• Shopping and dining along Las Olas Boulevard.

-- Taking “family time” at a favorite bistro in Coconut Creek, Coral Springs, Weston or Plantation.
+• Spending “family time” at a favorite bistro in Coconut Creek, Coral Springs, Weston or Plantation.

-- Playing a challenging round of golf.
+• Playing a challenging round of golf.

-- Heading out to the Gulf Stream for deep-sea fishing.
+• Heading out to the Gulf Stream for deep-sea fishing.

 In Greater Fort Lauderdale, it’s easy to pursue favorite leisure-time pursuits or explore new and exciting activities.